 Sensitive Words in Company Name

-- It is identical to or too similar to a name already appearing on the register of companies
+- If identical to or too similar or phonetically similar to a name already appearing on the Register of Companies

 - It is offensive

-The CRO does not check proposed names against names on the Business Names register or the Trade Marks register.
+The Companies Registration Office does not check proposed names against names on the Business Names register or the Trade Marks register.

 Restrictions on the Registration of Company Names